fpsheaven/ANCIENT_CSGO_FEEDBACK/README.md

 # ANCIENT_CSGO_FEEDBACK

+PROJECT PAUSED.
+FOR NOW DUE TO SERVER ISSUES.IT WILL BE RESUMED SHORTLY

 Gathers msinfo32 files from users with extremely low fps only in ancient and uploads it to a server

 Ancient has caused major issues for CSGO players even with really good PCs.This utility will gather the PC info and upload it to my server.